ArmyAntSEC/NeuralNet/readme.md

 ```

 ## Future improvements
-There are three major improvements that this code would need:
+The code is rather rought and there are some major improvements that this code would need:

 - Use the provisioned DynamoDb database to store the trained parameters so
 they do not need to be sent in the GET stage (Partially done in the database branch).
 - Give the ASP.NET controller code better structure and error handling.
 - Convert the build scripts into a proper CI system including using the
 test framework to also test the final APIs in end-to-end testing.
+- Add complete tests for all standard error cases for all matrix operations and properly error on all of them.